Middle School (Grades 7-8)

-Quest's middle school provides an academically-challenging learning community where students navigate the early adolescent years in a nurturng, respectful, and inspiring educational setting.
+Quest's Middle School provides an academically-challenging learning community where students navigate the early adolescent years in a nurturing, respectful, and inspiring educational setting.
 Students benefit from an outstanding Montessori tradition, an appropriately challenging academic course load, rich and kind social environment, complete with curriculum-based outings, and guest speakers.

 Science